 Overview

 The Brevo API enforces rate limits to ensure platform stability and fair resource allocation.
-Rate limits restrict the number of API requests you can make within a specific time period.
+Rate limits cap the number of API requests you can make within a given time period.

 The API provides three rate limit tiers: